What happens to my Absentee Ballot on Election Day?

 Why do I have to provide an ID or sign an affidavit before I can receive a ballot?

-Voters who receive an absentee ballot by mail must have registered to vote using a drivers' license or the last four digits of the social security number in order to receive a regular absentee ballot.
-These voters must also sign both an application and the ballot envelope, and these signatures are verified prior to the ballots being counted.
+Voters who receive an absentee ballot by mail must have registered to vote using a drivers license or the last four digits of their social security number in order to receive a regular absentee ballot.
+These voters must also sign both an application and the ballot envelope and these signatures are verified prior to the ballots being counted.